-Karnataka: Congress councillor blames daughter’s murder on ‘love jihad’
+Karnataka chief minister rejects ‘love jihad’ allegation in murder of Congress councillor’s daughter

 The Akhil Bharatiya Vidyarthi Parishad, the student wing of Hindutva group Rashtriya Swayamsevak Sangh, organised protests in Hubballi demanding justice for Neha Hiremath.
 Members from the Muslim community also organised protests to demand that Fayaz be punished.

-Karnataka Chief Minister Siddaramaiah on Friday condemned the incident and rejected the allegations of “love jihad”, claiming that Neha Hiremath’s murder was due to “personal reasons”, Mint reported.

-“Whatever murder happened is due to personal reasons,” the chief minister said.
-“The law and order situation is very good in Karnataka.
-It is our duty to maintain law and order and we are doing it.”

 Karnataka labour minister Santosh Lad said that the murder should not be politicised, The Indian Express reported.
-He added that the government should formulate a policy to “encounter” such individuals.
+He also said that the government should formulate a policy to “encounter” such individuals.

 “It is an inhumane act and it is disheartening to see the parents,” he said.
 “I am requesting the state and the Centre to bring in a policy to encounter such criminals.
 We need to act to prevent such incidents from happening in future,” he said.